 New homes are covered by the Home Energy Score policy.
-Code-built homes can get a Home Energy Score based on construction plans.
-Certain high-performance home builders can apply for a waiver.
+These homes can get a Home Energy Score based on construction plans.
+Certain high-performance home builders can apply for and use a waiver for homes listed for sale through December 31, 2019.

 The Home Energy Score program rules allow for code-built new homes to receive a pre-construction assessment, where the Home Energy Score and Home Energy Report are produced based on construction plans.
 The home builder will need to hire an authorized Home Energy Assessor to produce the Home Energy Score and Home Energy Report prior to listing the newly constructed home for sale.
 The score and report will need to be included in all real estate listings or advertisements for the home.
 The Home Energy Report will also need to be available at the site or in a model home.